OneRedDime/libzet/README.rst

             zettel_format: 'md' or 'rst'
             errlog: See edit_zettels
             no_edit: Set to True to skip editing.
-            fun: Function which accepts a zettel reference.
-This function may be used to modify the zettel before editing.

         Returns:
-            A list containing the newly created zettel.
-Pass it to save_zettels to write to disk.
+            The new zettel reference.

+        Raises:
+            FileExistsError: There was already a zettel at path.
+            ValueError: The newly created zettel was invalid.
         """

-    def load_zettels(paths, zettel_format, recurse=False, fun=lambda z: None):
+    def load_zettels(paths, zettel_format='md', recurse=False):
         """ Load Zettels from the filesystem.

-        Zettels will be updated with a _loadpath value in their attrs.
+        Zettels will be updated with a _loadpath value in their attrs. that program).
+Send these zettels to save_zettels after modifying them to write them to disk.
+The _loadpath attribute will not be written to disk.
-        This value is useful while zettels are being manipulated in a program because it is guaranteed to be unique (at least within that program).

-        If this list is sent to save_zettels then the _loadpath will not be written.

         Args:
-            paths: List of directories and exact paths to zettels.
+            paths: Path or list paths to zettels.
+Each may be a dir or file.
             zettel_format: md or rst
             recurse: True to recurse into subdirs, False otherwise.
-            fun: Call this function on each zettel as it's loaded from disk.
-                Raise SkipZettel from fun to avoid loading a zettel.

         Returns:
             A list of zettels.

             This list may be passed to save_zettels to write them to the filesystem.

+        Raises:
+            OSError if one of the files couldn't be opened.
+            ValueError if one of the zettels contained invalid text.
         """

-    def edit_zettels(zettels, zettel_format, headings=None, errlog=''):
+    def edit_zettels(zettels, zettel_format='md', headings=None, errlog='', delete=False):
-        """ Bulk edit existing zettels.
+        """ Bulk edit zettels provided by load_zettels.

-        Assumes the zettels were loaded with Zettel.load_zettels .
-This function cannot create new zettels.

-        If the editing resulted in incorrect zettels and errlog is specified, then this function will write the text to errorlog and print the error.
-        Modify this file and pass it back to this function to retry parsing.

-        Delete the text while editing to avoid updating a zettel.
+        Delete the text for a zettel to avoid updating it.

+        It is possible to add new zettels while editing, just be sure to set the _loadpath attribute for each new zettel.

         Args:
             zettels: List of zettels to edit.
             zettel_format: md or rst.
-            headings: Only edit specific headings.
+            headings: Only edit specific headings for each zettel.
-            errlog: Write zettels to this location if parsing failed.
+            errlog: Write your working text to this location if parsing failed.
+            delete: If True, then zettels whose text is deleted during editing will also be deleted from the disk.

         Returns:
-            A tuple of dictionaries.
-In each, the key is the _loadpath and the value is the zettel reference.

-                all_, updated

-            all_ references all zettels.
-            updated maps just the zettels which were updated.

-            The caller may optionally compare these dicts.
-For example, perhaps to delete zettels from disk which were deleted in edit.
+            A list of zettels that were updated.
+Deleted zettels will not be in this list.

         Raises:
             ValueError if any zettels were edited in an invalid way.
         """

-    def save_zettels(zettels, zettel_format, fun=lambda z: None):
+    def save_zettels(zettels, zettel_format='md'):
         """ Save zettels back to disk.

-        The zettels are expected to have a _loadpath key in their attrs.
-        Probably best to send the output from load_zettels to this function.
+        the _loadpath attribute will not be written.

         Args:
             zettels: List of zettels.
             zettel_format: md or rst.

+        Returns:
+            The list of zettels as saved to disk.

+        Raises:
+            KeyError if a zettel is missing a _loadpath attribute.
+No zettels will be written to disk if this is the case.

-            fun: A callable that accepts a zettel reference.
-This will be called on each zettel before it's written back to disk.
+            OSError if a zettel's text couldn't be written to disk.

-                Raise SkipZettel to skip saving a zettel.
         """

-    def str_to_zettels(text, zettel_format):
+    def delete_zettels(zettels):
-        """ Convert a str to a list of zettels.

-        The return from this function can be passed to zettels_to_str.
+        """ Delete zettels from the filesystem.

         Args:
-            text: Text to convert to zettels.
-            zettel_format: 'rst' or 'md'.
+            zettels: Zettels to delete.
+Must have a _loadpath attribute.

         Returns:
-            A list of Zettel references.
+            An empty list to represent the loss of these zettels

+        Raises:
+            KeyError if any zettels were missing a _loadpath.
+No zettels will be deleted in this case.

+            OSError if the zettel could not be deleted.
         """

-    def zettels_to_str(zettels, zettel_format, headings=None):
+    def copy_zettels(zettels, dest, zettel_format='md'):
-        """ Return many zettels as a str.
+        """ Copy zettels to a new file location.

-        The output from this function can be passed to str_to_zettels.
+        Zettels are saved to disk before copying.

         Args:
-            zettels: List of zettels to print.
+            zettels: List of zettels to copy.
-            zettel_format: 'rst' or 'md'.
+            zettel_format: md or rst.
-            headings: Provide a list of select headings to write.
+            dest: Location to copy them to.

         Returns:
+            A list of the new zettels loaded from their new file locations.

+        Raises:
+            KeyError if any zettels were missing a _loadpath.
+No zettels will be written to disk in this case.

+            OSError if any of the zettels failed to copy.

+            See shutil.copy
+        """

+    def move_zettels(zettels, dest, zettel_format='md'):
+        """ Move zettels.

+            The zettels will be deleted from their former paths, invaliding them with respect to their previous locations.
+Use this function like...

+                zettels = move_zettels(zettels, './new-dir/')

+        Args:
+            zettels: List of zettels to move.
+            zettel_format: md or rst.
+            dest: Destination directory.

+        Returns:
-            A str representing the zettels
+            A list of the zettels from their new home.

+        Raises:
+            See copy_zettels and delete_zettels.
         """